Dpalazzari/checks-for-understanding/module-2/backend/week_one.md

 15. What's an ORM?
+Object Relational Mapping: connects objects of an application to tables

 16. What's the most commonly used ORM?
+Active Record?

 17. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
-List each of the seven combinations, and explain what each is for.
+List each of the seven combinations, and explain what each is for. get '/' this would be the dashboard or default page get '/restaurants' this page has a list of all the restaurants get '/restaurant/new this lets the user create (and POST) a new restaurant. get '/restaurant/:id' this looks at the SPECIFIC restaurant, based on its ID get '/restaurant/:id/edit' this lets the user edit an existing restaurant put '/restaurant/:id' this path lets you overwrite your edited changes over the orginial properties. delete '/restaurant/:id' this path lets you delete a restaurant

 18. What's a migration?
+It's when you create the ORM

-19. When you create a migration, does it automatically modify your database?
+19. When you create a migration, does it automatically modify your database? no

 20. How does a model relate to a database?
+It inherits everything it needs from Active Record.

 21. What's the difference between agile workflow and waterfall method?
+Agile workflow is building one branch at a time. i.e. building /stations crud first and then doing trips and then doing conditions, etc. Waterfall is building everything from the ground up.

-22. What is the difference between `#new` and `#create`?
+22. What is the difference between `#new` and `#create`? new doesn't save the new instance.
+You would have to do Trip.new(blah blah).save.
+Create makes a new instance AND saves it.